About the Capstone

 Research Involving Human Subjects - Institutional Review Board (IRB) Approval

 Early in their first semester of working on the Capstone Project, students should check with their Capstone Supervisor to see if they may be required to apply for IRB approval to conduct and present their Capstone Project.
 The Capstone Supervisor should consult the Capstone Supervisor Handbook for information about the IRB and Honors Capstone Projects.

-Being part of a team project does not reduce the amount of work an Honors College student must exert to successfully complete an independent Capstone Project.
+Being part of a team project or team-based research (like a lab) does not reduce the amount of work an Honors College student must exert to successfully complete an independent Capstone Project.